 1948 saw Reg Harris win two silver medals in the Olympic games; one for individual and the other tandem sprints.
 The following year, Raleigh signed Harris as a professional rider.
 Reg's famous red Raleigh bike is still kept at Raleigh HQ today.

-In 1969 the infamous Raleigh Chopper was introduced to the market and a whole new segment of the market was opened up, both in the UK and other developed markets; toy cycles.
+In 1969 the esteemed Raleigh Chopper was introduced to the market and a whole new segment of the market was opened up, both in the UK and other developed markets; toy cycles.
 The Chopper sold an incredible 1.5 million units!

 It was quickly apparent that a follow up to the popular Chopper was needed, and so the Raleigh Grifter was born.
 The Grifter was launched in 1976 and resembled a BMX bike, but had mudguards and a 3-speed hub.